 SB 34 in particular is saving lives by allowing cannabis retailers to donate products designated explicitly as “donation” to low-income medicinal patients, all tax-free.

-Please note: This is Jane Project compassion program is currently serving Los Angeles County, The Bay Area, and Denver Colorado.
-Stay tuned for our launch in Phoenix, AZ this Fall.
+Please note: This is Jane Project compassion program is currently serving Los Angeles County and Denver Colorado.